Mark Wilkinson

 Mark Wilkinson (born 3 October 1952) is an English illustrator.
 He is best known for the detailed surrealistic cover art he created for a number of British bands.

-Wilkinson's breakthrough came through his association with the neo-progressive rock band Marillion in the 1980s.
+Wilkinson's breakthrough came through his association with the neo-prog band Marillion in the 1980s.
 He went on to design art for the subsequent solo career of their lead singer, Fish, as well as bands such as Judas Priest and Iron Maiden.
 Though versed in a number of techniques, he is considered to be a master of the airbrush.

 In 2012, his sleeve for the 1984 Marillion album Fugazi was chosen by Gigwise as the 29th greatest album artwork of all time.
 In 2015, Wilkinson designed the artwork for the Tya Brewery in Øvre Årdal, Norway.

 Biography

 Wilkinson was inspired by 1960s artists such as Hapshash and the Coloured Coat (a collaboration between Michael English and Nigel Waymouth) and Rick Griffin.